 When I was a teen, I wrote with fountain pens in notebooks all the time.
 It was my main modus operandi; so much so that even years later, random acquaintances from middle and high school would ask me if I finally wrote my book.
 Sadly, my answer always was, and still would be — no. I stopped writing completely during my university days and for years after, and when I did begin again, it was always in digital form.
 Here and there I kept notes in longhand, but it wasn’t until recently that I rediscovered the pleasure in this, and found it an effective way to get through the creative block (caused, in this case, by the void mentioned above).

 The downsides of writing in longhand are many and obvious.
-You need paper and writing implements; you need a desk or another hard surface; you can’t easily delete what you’ve written and redo it, much less times and times again as it’s so often the case when editing a digital document; you can’t cut and paste, drag and drop; comments and notes must be written in small margins or in a separate place; if you use loose paper instead of a notebook, there’s the matter of keeping everything in place; if you do use a notebook, there’s the matter of keeping things in order, especially if you jump from scene to scene, between story, worldbuilding and journaling.
+You need paper and writing implements; you need a desk or another hard surface; you can’t easily delete what you’ve written and redo it, much less times and times again as it’s so often the case when editing a digital document; you can’t cut and paste, drag and drop; comments and notes must be written in small margins or in a separate place; if you use loose paper instead of a notebook, there’s the matter of keeping everything in order; if you use a notebook, there’s the matter of keeping things organized, especially if you jump from scene to scene, between story (or even different stories), worldbuilding and journaling.